Asepsis/tauri_pdf2csv/README.md

 ## ⚙ Technical Details
 The Frontend is based on [Tauri](https://tauri.app/) with the [React](https://reactjs.org/) framework.
 The Backend is based on [Rust](https://www.rust-lang.org/).
-Preferences like the club name will be saved in a local storage.
+Preferences like the club name will be saved in local storage.
 For example in windows it will be saved under: `C:\Users\Username\AppData\Roaming\PDF 2 CSV Converter\pdf2csv`